jase88/publish-gitlab-release/README.md

 #### `-t, --token` _(optional)_

 Gitlab API token.
 If provided, the tool will use this token to authenticate with Gitlab when creating the release.
-If not provided, the tool will attempt to use the environment variable `GITLAB_PROJECT_TOKEN` within Gitlab pipelines.
+If not provided, the tool will attempt to use the environment variable `CI_JOB_TOKEN` within Gitlab pipelines.

 #### `--ref` _(optional)_